szbokhar/genetic-boxes/README.md

 ```

 When the window is opened, press the `h` key to display the help text.
 This
-will be displayed in the terminal
+will be displayed in the terminal.